jinyongnan810/brilliant-learning/science.md

 - Unlike forces, pressures does not point in any direction.
 - Water maintain volume as it flows.
 Which means water flowing from thick pipe to narrow pipe will speed up.
 - Water slows down when going to higher pressure, and speed up going to lower pressure.
 Therefore water in the thick pipe has higher pressure than the narrow pipe.

+# Buoyancy
+- Buoyancy came from pressure difference between depth of water.
+- When drawing any imaginary boundary in a pool of water, the block of water's force is balanced.
+Which means is gravity equals is buoyancy.
+Which means the easiest way to calculate buoyancy is to check the amount of space the object takes and calculate its mess.